3rdYearGroupProject/islandhop-backend-node/active-trips/README.md

-# Tourism Service
+# Active Trips Service

-A production-ready Node.js microservice built with Express.js and MongoDB for managing tourism trip assignments.
+A production-ready Node.js microservice built with Express.js and MongoDB for managing active trip assignments.

 ## Features